bhctest123/soberlivingappcom-new/src/content/blog/opening-an-sober-living-home-in-georgia.md

 ---
-title: "Sober Living App - Opening an Sober Living Home in Georgia"
+title: 'Opening an Sober Living Home in Georgia'
 description: "(Nov 2021) Opening a sober living home in Georgia?
 Learn about the regulations (SB 4), GARR certification & anticipated changes for recovery residences."
 date: 2021-11-23
 author: "Ben Weiss"